aws-observability/terraform-aws-observability-accelerator/docs/eks/istio.md

 ## Deploy

-Simply run this command to deploy.
+Simply run this command to deploy (if using a variable definition file)

 ```sh
 terraform apply -var-file=terraform.tfvars